dc6jn/gpx2msfs/README.md

 ### Data Preparation
 GPX files can contain a lot of datapoints, especially if aquired by using a gps logger.
-It makes absolutely no sense to feed such data into this script because you would
+It makes absolutely no sense to feed such data into this script because you would get
-* get a very huge msfs project file which takes very long to load
+* a very huge msfs project file which takes very long to load
-* inside the game you would get a tremendous amount of POI markers
+* inside the game a tremendous amount of POI markers
-* most probably resulting in a very low frame rate
+* most probably a very low frame rate
-* clutter your view
+* clutter your screen

 So keep in mind it is very important to keep the number of points at a reasonably (low) value.
 In my experiments I found it sufficient that POI following a way can at least be separated by 1000m.